 Hiking & Walking Trails in Gulf Shores & Orange Beach

 Whether you want to take a relaxing stroll or want to get your heart pumping, the Alabama Gulf Coast is a hiker’s paradise.
 You might even spot an alligator basking in the sun, a white-tailed deer grazing on foliage, a pod of dolphins jumping through the waves or some migratory birds fluttering from tree to tree.
+You're invited to explore our natural beauty.

 Explore the nine different ecosystems in Gulf State Park from coastal dunes, maritime forests to coastal hardwood swamps.
 And hike more than 27 miles of paved paths on the Hugh S. Branyon Backcountry Trail.
 Stop off at the nature center to learn about native plants and see live animal exhibits including snakes, owls, and rabbits.
 The park also offers guided nature walks, beach walks, pier walks and other educational programs.